B-r-u-n-oM/asteroids2/README.md

 Music:

-Composition by Bruno Ribeiro and Johann Sebastian Bach.
+Composition by Johann Sebastian Bach.
+Transcription by Bruno Ribeiro.